The Belongings

 • A homeless senior citizen who lived a life of paranoia, convinced that government agents were after him.

-Over the decades, Rosen quietly created a vast collection of impressive work—from songs to optical illusions—that never found an audience beyond his ever-shrinking social circle.
-Becoming homeless in his final year, he died in 2005 at the age 80, leaving behind a rich legacy as a brilliant but unknown outsider artist
+Over the decades, Sam quietly created a vast collection of impressive work—from songs to optical illusions—that never found an audience beyond his ever-shrinking social circle.

 As a lyricist, Sam wrote folk songs, children’s songs and musical theater numbers.
 Roughly 120 song demo recordings have been recovered.
 In the 1960s or 70s (dates unknown), Sam frequently performed at the Hootenanny Night at The Troubador in West Hollywood, a legendary variety show that launched the careers of Tom Waits, Hoyt Axton, and more.
 What follows are are some highlights.